erpnext/foundation/foundation/www/faq.md

 # Community FAQ

-> If you are an independant software vendor or service provider wanting to offer ERPNext services to your customer base, this is for you.
+> If you are an independent software vendor or service provider wanting to offer ERPNext services to your customer base, this is for you.

 ### 1. What is ERPNext?